neuralmagic/sparseml/integrations/ultralytics-yolov8/tutorials/sparse-transfer-learning.md

 Let's try a step-by-step example of Sparse Transfer Learning YOLOv8m onto the COCO128 dataset.

-To run sparse transfer learning, we first need to create/select a sparsification recipe.
-For sparse transfer, we need a recipe that instructs SparseML to maintain sparsity during training and to quantize the model over the final epochs.
+To run sparse transfer learning, you first need to create/select a sparsification recipe.
+For sparse transfer, you need a recipe that instructs SparseML to maintain sparsity during training and to quantize the model over the final epochs.

 Here is a [transfer learning recipe available in SparseZoo for YOLOv8m](https://sparsezoo.neuralmagic.com/models/yolov8-m-voc_coco-pruned80_quantized?hardware=deepsparse-c6i.12xlarge), identified by the following stub: